If the owners and coaches wanted it to be, Cut Seven could be the hardest workout in the world.

 Find a Balance Week-Over-Week (And Day-to-Day)

 At first glance, the online schedule appears as nothing more than a muscle mix-and-match game.
-You probably think Chris writes a month’s worth of workouts with the following three criteria in mind: Alternate between upper body and lower body; put distance between Heart Day and full-blown Legs; don’t put Legs and Hammys next to each other.
+You might think we write a month’s worth of workouts with the following three criteria in mind: Alternate between upper body and lower body; put distance between Heart Day and full-blown Legs; don’t put Legs and Hammys next to each other.

 No, it’s not that simple.
 There are always those rare exceptions where those three guidelines are broken—and it is 100% intentional, every single time.

-The schedule starts with Chris looking at the previous month, analyzing what went well, what muscles were overloaded, and what needs to be tweaked.
+The schedule starts with the programming team looking at the previous month, analyzing what went well, what muscles were overloaded, and what needs to be tweaked.
 From there, it’s a thirty-day chess game to find a balance between the weeks and individual days.
 And it’s not just about finding a balance between the muscle groups we hit, it’s about finding a balance in the level of intensity.

 Example — Balance the intensity: If a given week is cardio-intensive (think multiple Heart Days), the following week will be more strength-focused.
 The level of intensity varies to prevent athletes from exhausting themselves, while still allowing them to progress.